Everyone knows babies under a year old shouldn’t eat honey, right?

 Be aware of where you are purchasing your honey.
 Don’t offer it to a baby as “food” due to the high sugar content, but a tiny amount in a 10-month-old to calm a cough and help the baby rest may be worth it.

-The point here isn’t to tell you what you should do — if you feel safer avoiding honey until past a year, do so — but to shed light on where the recommendation came from and think critically about it.
+The point here isn’t to tell you what you should do.
+If you feel safer avoiding honey until past a year, do so.
+It’s best to know where the recommendation came from and think critically about it.

 Do you give babies honey?
 Why or why not?